avijitj-hub/KDD-Project/README.md

 #### * Data Preparation:
 1. We will merge data from Json and csv file considering id and category_id respectively as common reference to get the category title of video.
 2. After merging we will convert the date column in proper format.
-3. Clean data by removing redundant.
+3. Clean data by removing redundant values.
 4. Pre-process the missing values.
 5. Visualize the data with different plots to find the correlation between variables.

 #### * Machine Learning:
 We will analyze the factors affecting the popularity of trending videos using unsupervised learning -clustering.
+We shall cluster videos based on common categories and tags and determine trending videos based on values of features like likes, ratings etc.

 #### * Evaluation:
 Evaluating popularity based on likes and comments.